-Avoid keeping tablecloths and placemats on top of the dining table when not eating.
+- Avoid keeping tablecloths and placemats on top of the dining table when not eating.
 Toddlers love tugging at them and if anything is placed on top of the table, those items will fall.

-As far as the baby's nursery goes, it's essential to check the crib, ensuring that it meets today’s safety standards.
+- Check the crib, ensuring that it meets today’s safety standards.

-Cords should be carefully stowed away from the crib.
+- Stow cords away from the crib.

-Be sure to unplug all hot hair tools after use to prevent electrocution from water contact.
+- Unplug all hot hair tools after use to prevent electrocution from water contact.
 Keep them stored somewhere safe away from curious children.

 Don’t forget to childproof your outdoor living space too!

 - Install a tall fence around any pools or hot tubs.
 At the very least, securely gate them off so your child cannot get into them without supervision.
 Do choose user-friendly locks in case adults need to enter locked areas in an emergency.